dreamcatcher-tech/network/Inbox/2023-03-20 0931 Datastructure referenced by pulseId.md

 Currently all the Blocks that make up a Pulse are referred to by hash alone.
 Worse, as the Pulse is rehydrated, due to being a tree, multple round trips are required to retrieve a block then learn what that block references by hash, so it can be retrieved, and so on.
 RTT has a gigantic impact on load times vs data size.

-Furthermore, finding the differences between two pulses in terms of blocks is a requirement for syncing, where the pulses might not follow in linear order.
+Furthermore, finding the differences between two pulses in terms of blocks is a requirement for syncing, where the pulses might not follow in strict linear order, as the browser might have missed some history.
 This can cause heavy server load if we need to work out the full blockset of each pulse.
-We want to provide this ability so that honest browsers have reduced load time.
+We want to provide this ability so that honest browsers have reduced load time. but do not want to have servers working significantly harder than clients.

 Idea is that each Pulse at its base holds a varint indexed table/array of all the hashes that are unique to this Pulse.
 Thruout the pulse, each hash reference points to `#:0` or whatever the index is, but crucially any prior pulses are referred to by `pulseId:0` so that for each block, we know immediately what is the hash of the pul